20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

 Height: 5 ft

-Alocasia 'Regal Shield' is a fast growing plant which bears large, heart-shaped dark-green to almost black leaves with light-green venation on light-green stems.
+Alocasia 'Regal Shield' is among valued Alocasia varieties and bears large, heart-shaped, dark-green to almost black leaves with light-green venation on light-green stems.

 10. Bird's Nest Fern